raphaelmenges/eyeGUI/README.md

 In order to use eyeGUI, please follow these steps:
 * Generate a project for your compiler with CMake (somewhere on your computer)
 * Compile that project (tested with GCC 5.x, Visual Studio 2015 and XCode)
-* Inside your build folder chosen in CMake, there should be a folder called "lib" containing the static library
+* Inside your build folder chosen in CMake, there should be a folder called _lib_ containing the static library
-* Just include the header from the "include" folder into your project and link your executeable against the library
+* Just include the header from the _include_ folder into your project and link your executeable against the library
 * Keep the licenses in mind! (at least, FreeType2 must be mentioned)

 ## Dependencies